ilmanzo/rust_i18n_repro_test/README.md

-## Reproducer for the non-deterministic buils of rust-i18n
+## Reproducer for the non-deterministic builds when usint rust-i18n

 At each build, the non-deterministic ordering of the included translations causes a different binary.